-These expressions are reminiscent of the AR(1) processes in (24) and (25), with two key differences, which together allow for the formation of bubbles and crashes following a displacement shock, as shown in Figure 2.
-First, the strength of the feedback between prices and beliefs is now time-varying, so that equilibrium dynamics can now shift across stable and unstable regions.
+Figure 2.
+First, the strength of the feedback effect is now time-varying, so equilibrium dynamics can shift across stable and unstable regions.
 When the equilibrium dynamics shift to a non-stationary region, prices and beliefs accelerate away from fundamentals leading to the build up of the bubble.
 Second, the last term in both (52) and (53) acts as a pull-back force, that dampens increases in prices and beliefs during the formation of the bubble.
-It is this term that ultimately allows uninformed agents' beliefs to be disappointed at the peak of the bubble, leading to reversals and a crash.
-We now discuss both of these differences in detail.
+This term allows uninformed agents' beliefs to eventually be disappointed, leading to reversals and a crash.
+We now discuss both of these points in detail.